 Evoking emotions requires what I call hospitality touches but your photographer may call them "props".

-The goal during this part of your preparation is to ellicit the feelings you would like your potential guests to feel in your home.
+The Goal: In this stage, you are trying to elicit the feelings you would like your potential guests to feel in your home.
 Is your home romantic?
 Do you want them to have fun?
-Find the emotion and then find examples to showcase how and when they will feel these emotions.
+Find the emotion and then set the scene.

 - Make cute towel folds